-With the Meteors, Kristian got to tour with the Stones again – and afterwards Bill Wyman gave him his unique Vox Teardrop guitar.
+AFTER billy Kristian SUPPorted the rolling stones with the meteors, Bill Wyman gave him his unique Vox Teardrop guitar.

 With the Meteors, Kristian got to tour with the Stones again – and afterwards Bill Wyman gave him his unique Vox Teardrop guitar.
 Kristian had been lobbying to buy it, and at the end of the tour the Stones roadie/pianist Ian Stewart took him to Wyman.
 He opened up a case and inside were two bright red Teardrops.
 One was Wyman’s prototype, with F-holes; the other was a solid body.
 Wyman picked up the solid body version and said, “It’s yours.”
 Kristian still has the instrument, though it was once stolen, requiring him to buy it back.